Easter at Dunham Massey FAQ

 Where can I park?

 We do have a large car park here, but please note that over Easter weekend, we are likely to be very busy, especially if the weather is nice.
 This means that they’re will be queues, so please be patient with us.
-It’s best to arrive as early as you can, or visit us on the other days the trail is running.
+It’s best to arrive as early as you can, or visit us on the other days that the trail is running.

 Is there an accessible route around the garden?

-All the paths are level and smooth in the garden and are accessible by wheelchair/motorised scooter/buggies.
-There are regular benches around the garden for anyone wanting to rest.
+All the paths are level and smooth in the garden and are accessible by wheelchairs/motorised scooter/buggies.
+There are benches dotted around the garden for anyone wanting to rest.
 If you have a specific access need, please tell someone reception or the garden kiosk.

 Where does the trail take place?

 How long does the trail take?

 Spend as much or as little time as you like pretending to be an owl or a deer!
 There’s certainly no time limit on using your super senses!

 Is this trail suitable for my child?